official-stockfish/Stockfish/README.md

 [![Build Status](https://ci.appveyor.com/api/projects/status/github/official-stockfish/Stockfish?branch=master&svg=true)](https://ci.appveyor.com/project/mcostalba/stockfish/branch/master)

-This is a slightly modified Stockfish with nps reduction and randomized evaluation.
+[StockfishNPS](https://github.com/Joachim26/Stockfish) is a slightly modified Stockfish with nps reduction and randomized evaluation.
 The strength of both modifications can be set in the uci options settings from 0 to 100.

 [Stockfish](https://stockfishchess.org) is a free, powerful UCI chess engine derived from Glaurung 2.1.
 Stockfish is not a complete chess program and requires a